 - sustain progress to improve educational, social, emotional, and health outcomes for all our kids

 Amy provides consultation services that emphasize evidence-based research and programming to facilitate policy change in the areas of education and mental health.
-Amy is also the education director for The Kennedy Forum.
+She is also the education director of The Kennedy Forum.
 An educator by training, Amy has over 15 years of experience working in public schools in New Jersey and Pennsylvania.
-She uses her experience as a teacher and a mother of four children to promote the importance of social and emotional learning in the development of mental wellness for children and adolescents.
+She uses her experience as a teacher and a mother of five children to promote the importance of social and emotional learning in the development of mental wellness for children and adolescents.

 5 Pillars: The Pathway to Improving the Delivery of Mental Health Services in Education